 Is there any defense to a partition case in Rhode Island?

-If a Commisioner is hired What are his responsibilities?
+If a commissioner is hired what are his responsibilities?

 When a commissioner is appointed to sell the real estate, the parties lose a lot of control over the sale of the property.
 A commissioner is an independent Rhode Island Attorney / lawyer appointed by the Superior Court Judge.
 A commissioner will be very expensive to the parties because the commissioner legal fees will be taken from the proceeds of the sale before the distribution to the parties.

-Do Partition case often settle prior to appointment of a commisioner?
+Do Partition case often settle prior to appointment of a commissioner?

 What Happens after the Commissioner sells the property?